 We have recently invested heavily in a spacious and comfortable centre where our sixth form students can undertake private study, work in small groups, hold discussion forums related to areas of their study and use their tablets or computers to undertake research.
 Furnished in such a way that students can find a quiet and appropriate space for their particular need, the centre is well-regarded by sixth form students and is a focal point of the Academy.

-A brand new Learning Resource Centre was created this summer.
-It is a light, vibrant and welcoming space, with touch screen learning facilities and a 3D projector, boosting a large classroom learning area and modern conference facilities.
+We have a large Learning Resource Centre which is a light, vibrant and welcoming space, with touch screen learning facilities and a 3D projector, boosting a large classroom learning area and modern conference facilities.

 For all our students, from Year 7 to Year 13, we offer hardship funds to support students with needs such as uniform, trips, revision guides and other items that support them in their development at the Academy.

 Our sixth form students benefit from the privilege of being able to make use of our ‘Starbucks’ coffee shop, from 8.15am through until 2pm; this facility is available for sixth form students and staff only and is in addition to the full range of catering facilities provided by our providers, ‘Caterlink’, before the start of the day, at break and at lunchtime.

 Our students’ safety is of paramount importance to us at Ormiston Sudbury Academy.
 All children, whatever their age, should be free from harm and danger; it is everyone’s responsibility to ensure that they are.
 Safeguarding means protecting children from harm and acting on concerns for a child’s safety and wellbeing.